AndroidPillars/Git/README.md

 # GitHub Installation and setup

-- Create the Account in https://github.com
+- Create an Account in https://github.com
 - Create New Repository.
-- To set up Repository we can use Desktop or by using command line.
+- To set up Repository we can use either Desktop or by using command line.
 - We have to push an existing repository to the Remote Repository.
 - For that, We have to copy the address of the GitHub Repository by clicking clone or download button.
 - We have to push an existing repository by using the command line (i.e) Project path -> Cmd Prompt